I just read Serotonin by Michel Houellebecq and wrote a few lines #bookreviews

 Early digests of his latest book, Serotonin, seemed to confirm this image.
 Amid the wave of right-wing, populist-fueled outrage, his latest was hailed as “an indictment of the EU.“

-First, because Serotonin (William Heinemann) is more of a mild, half-whispered, and angry rant authored by a poorly-constructed spectator.
-Secondly, because Houellebecq’s prose has become very modest.
-The narrator targets very specific and geographically limited issues, as we shall see.
+First, Serotonin (William Heinemann) is more of a mild, half-whispered, and angry rant authored by a poorly-constructed spectator.
+Secondly, Houellebecq’s prose has become very modest.
+The narrator targets particular and geographically limited issues, as we shall see.

 Serotonin tells the story of Florent-Claude, or Florent, a man faced with hard decisions in his post-retirement life.